interledger/rfcs/0039-http-auth-profiles/http-auth-profiles.md

 ##### Trade-off Summary
 * **Pros**
   * Similar benefits to the `JWT_HS_256` profile, but more securely supports the issuer claim because each party signs tokens with its own private key.
-This allows token verifiers to know exactly who generated the token, including allowing for 3rd-party signing.
+This allows token verifiers to affirmatively know exactly who generated the token, for example when employing a 3rd-party token generator such as in delegated authentication scenarios.
-  * Supports token expiry, which allows tokens to be generally short-lived so that peers can narrow the potential window of unauthorized usage in the event of token compromise.
-  * Allows for asymmetric key rotation without forcing a peer to change a shared-secret.
+  * Allows for asymmetric key rotation without forcing a peer to change a shared-secret by allowing a peer to advertise at a TLS-encrypted HTTP endpoint conforming to [RFC-7517](https://tools.ietf.org/html/rfc7517).

 * **Cons**
   * More complex than the `SIMPLE` and `JWT_HS_256` profile.